Where To Source Products Outside Of China // Pros And Cons Of Top China Manufacturing Alternatives

 Limited Supply Chains.

-China has roughly 2,800,000 factories operating on its soil, which manufacture goods of a considerable variety.
-The huge number of factories means that manufacturers can quickly source the material they need from a nearby factory without importing it from a foreign country.
-With its limited capacity, Vietnam does not have a supply chain that can source materials for your manufacturer.
+China has approximately 2,800,000 factories operating on its soil, which manufacture a wide variety of goods.
+The large number of factories enables manufacturers to quickly source the materials they need from a nearby facility without importing them from a foreign country.
+With its limited capacity, Vietnam lacks a robust supply chain that can source materials for manufacturers.
 As a result of the smaller supply chain in most countries, they’ll have to import the goods from a foreign country.
 In some cases, this can increase production costs because you’ll have to pay extra for shipping to bring the materials to the country.

 Longer Lead Time